zzc-tongji/music-feature-analysis/README.md

 ### Script ###

-Script 'zzc_music.m' can be used to extract some features of the music, such as:
+Script 'zzc_music.m' can be used to extract some features of music, such as:

-* sound intensity
-* power
-* sharpness
 * spectral centroid
 * spectral entropy
 * spectral flux